emqx/emqx-docs/en_US/data-integration/data-bridges.md

 ## Data Integration Operation

-You can view the running status and statistics of the data integration on Dashboard to know if the data integration is operating properly.
+You can view the running status and statistics of the data integration on the Dashboard to know if the data integration is operating properly.

 ### Running Status